 Touching discoveries in Washington, DC

-The Monuments by Moonlight WISH event on May 29th took a group of interns to stop and look at some of DC’s most iconic and recognizable monuments and buildings, such as the Capitol and the Washington monument.
+Touching discoveries in Washington, DC; the Monuments by Moonlight WISH event on May 29th took a group of interns to stop and look at some of DC’s most iconic and recognizable monuments and buildings, such as the Capitol and the Washington monument.
 One of the stops was the World War II memorial.
 Though I had driven past it with my dad, I had the opportunity to explore it with the tour group.
 I walked around noticing the incredible details, like the various scenes of people along the walls sculpted from some type of metal.
 I looked up to see some quotes neatly carved into the stone walls.
-As I was walking around the Pacific side of the memorial, I noticed a stand with a picture of a man in military uniform contained in a clear, plastic cover with a partially ripped sticky note that said “feel free to read.”
+As I was walking around the Pacific side of the memorial, I noticed a stand with a picture of a man in military uniform contained in a clear, plastic cover with a partially ripped sticky note that said: “feel free to read.”
 I assumed the man served in World War II.
 To the right, there was a closed Ziploc bag with a ripped, somewhat wet hand-written letter on golden, blue-lined paper with a golden-colored object that appeared to be a whistle.

-I bent down to read it, and as I recall, the letter said something about how someone’s father—I couldn’t make out the father’s name and the name of the writer–was active in Memorial Day observances and whomever wrote it wanted to honor him in the way that he would honor others.
+I bent down to read it, and as I recall, the letter said something about how someone’s father—I couldn’t make out the father’s name and the name of the writer–was active in Memorial Day observances and whoever wrote it wanted to honor him in the way that he would honor others.
 I was so touched by this letter I decided to look through the rest of the contents in the plastic cover of the first man.
 There were more photos, like a group of Marines and what looked like information on their squadron or battalion.
 On the last page was a photo of the man, far from his youth, fishing in a river looking peaceful.

 I thanked the man for his service and reflected on the significance of this touching display.
 This may be a beautiful memorial, but it holds great meaning to lots of people.
 I thought of my grandfather who fought in the war; this memorial applies to him, too.